tweag/python-monorepo-example/content/blog/2019-08-01-codestatistics-umap.md

 ---
-title: "Code Line Patterns: <br/>Creating maps of Stackage and PyPi"
+title: "Code Line Patterns:  Creating maps of Stackage and PyPi"
 shortTitle: "Code Line Patterns"
 author: "Simeon Carstens, Matthias Meschede"
-description: "We visualize large collections of Haskell and Python source codes
-    as 2D maps using methods from Natural Language Processing (NLP) and dimensionality reduction and find a surprisingly rich structure for both languages.
+description: "We visualize large collections of Haskell and Python source codes as 2D maps using methods from Natural Language Processing (NLP) and dimensionality reduction and find a surprisingly rich structure for both languages.
   Clustering on the 2D maps allows us to identify common patterns in source code which give rise to these structures.
 Finally, we discuss this first analysis in the context of advanced machine learning-based tools performing automatic code refactoring and code completion."
-tags: data-science
+tags: [data-science]
 ---

 In a [recent blog post](https://www.tweag.io/posts/2019-07-17-codestatistics.html), we analyzed the most obvious patterns in Haskell and Python source code, namely `import` statements and `LANGUAGE` pragmas.
 As promised in that blog post, let us now explore what unknown patterns are hidden in our data sets.
 To this end, we will create two-dimensional "maps" of code, which allow for a nice visualization of code patterns and may make you appreciate the beauty and complex structure of the code you and your friends and colleagues write.
 Such code patterns also provide insight into the coding habits of a community in a programming language ecosystem.
 We will conclude this blog post with an outlook on how these and similar patterns can be exploited.